 Her marriage to Berry had ended with his death in 1951.
 One day Moore was crossing the street, and a bus nearly hit her.
 The bus driver poked his head out to yell, “You better watch your step, young lady!,” and Moore yelled back at him, “You crazy-ass bus driver, what are you trying to do, kill me?”

-They were married the next year, had a son, and stayed together until Charles Burris died in 2001.
+They were married the next year and stayed together until Charles Burris died in 2001.

 Moore took a job as a waitress at a chicken restaurant to make ends meet.
 One of her regulars was Marlon Brando; he accompanied her to classes at the Actors Laboratory Theatre, where after an all-night shift she once fell asleep and snored so loudly than Elia Kazan yelled “What the hell is that?”
 Kazan already knew her, from the part she had played in 1949’s Pinky, a story where yet another white actress — Jeanne Crain — played a tragic mulatto.
 It was something of a motif in Juanita Moore’s career, white actresses playing mixed-race parts, and Moore making a bit role memorable, this time as a nurse.